ertheosiswadi/PeacefulMinds/backend/README.md

 you can simply go to this [link](https://jsonformatter.curiousconcept.com/) and paste the JSON text there\
 so you can see it more clearly

+What is JSON and how to read it [link](https://developers.squarespace.com/what-is-json)

 ### Extracting Information for a specific Hospital
 This will display the same information as the one above but for only the hospital specified